Why year-over-year comparisons are not the best gauge of PPC performance…

 When to look at it: Month-To-Month

 Return on ad spend is a perfect metric to look at linearly.
 Why?
 Because it’s measured as a percentage, meaning it’s relative to ad spend and gross advertising dollars.
 Return on ad spend is an indication of how optimally your PPC account is running, not your sales numbers.
 Even if your sales plummet from May to June, your ROAS (return on ad spend) should mainly be affected by the ongoing optimization of your bids, ad copy, and keyword strategies.
 Therefore, comparing ROAS on a month-to-month basis is a great indicator of your optimization efforts.
-Perfect example: your ROAS could be up by 50% in June 2012 compared to June 2011, but down 10% compared to May 2012.
+Perfect example: your ROAS could be up by 50% in June compared to last year, but down 10% compared to last month in May.
 If you only looked at year over year metrics, you’d still think your account was in great shape, when in reality, an optimization you have implemented may be having a negative effect on your PPC account’s performance.

 Metric: Number of Purchases Made